YuanYuanBingZi/CS415_Project1_PseudoShell/README.md

-# Pseudo-Shell: A Custom UNIX-like Command Line Interface
+# UnixLite Shell: A Custom UNIX-like Command Line Interface

-Welcome to my Pseudo-Shell project!
+Welcome to my UnixLite Shell project!
 This project showcases my skills in system-level programming, focusing on the implementation of core Unix-like shell functionalities using Linux system calls.
 I developed this project as part of an operating systems course, but its primary purpose is to demonstrate my proficiency in building robust, low-level software solutions.

 ## Table of Contents
 - [Introduction](#introduction)